dvanderweele/ART/README.md

 It goes without saying that computer scientists have a proclivity for organizing information in tree-like structures.
 This is not a new principle.
 It's difficult to conceive of any serious information retrieval system which does not use tree-like data structures in a significant capacity.

-Classically, tree data structures would work by storing at least a whole key (for example, a number) within each internal branch.
+Many tree data structures work by storing at least a whole key (for example, a number) within each internal branch.
 [Self-balancing binary search trees](https://dvanderweele.com/order-statistic-avl-tree-javascript-library-docs) are a genus that comes to mind for most when considering this kind of data structuring, though there are others.

 And it depends on what you are actually doing with data.
 If your only interest is speedy insertions, removals, and membership tests, you'll encounter the refrain to just use a hash-based data structure.
 After all, for those so-called point queries, hashing offers hard-to-beat constant-time performance.

 That utility evaporates though once you run into a problem that necessitates tasks such as efficiently iterating over a bounded range of numbers or strings within a larger collection.
-That's generally not possible with hash-based data structures, whose keys are strewn seemingly in random order within their backing arrays.
+That's generally difficult with hash-based data structures, whose keys are strewn seemingly in random order within their backing arrays.
 And so the big picture is that's why we commonly tolerate the logarithmic runtimes of common tree data structures.
 Trees are naturally suited for you to range over their branches.

 Naturally the question arises, is it possible to accomplish all these things and more while *beating* the traditional logarithmic time bound?